Northern Illinois: Collar counties

 The collar counties are the five counties of Illinois that border on Chicago's Cook County.
 The collar counties (DuPage, Kane, Lake, McHenry, and Will) are tied to Chicago economically, but, like many suburban areas in the United States, have very different political leanings than does the core city.
 Chicago has long been a Democratic stronghold, and the collar counties are known for being historically Republican strongholds.

 While the demographics of these suburban Chicago counties are fairly typical for American metropolitan areas, the term is apparently unique to this area.
-And because Chicago is so firmly entrenched in the Democratic column, and rural Downstate Illinois is so overwhelmingly Republican, the collar counties are routinely cited as being the key to any statewide election.
+Because Chicago is so firmly entrenched in the Democratic column, and rural Downstate Illinois is so overwhelmingly Republican, the collar counties are routinely cited as being the key to any statewide election.
 However, that conventional wisdom was challenged by the fact that in 2010 Democrat Pat Quinn became governor while winning only Cook, St. Clair, Jackson and Alexander counties.
 All five collar counties went Republican, so the key to winning that gubernatorial election was simply winning Cook County, but by a wide enough margin to overwhelm the rest of the state.

 While the term is perhaps most often employed in political discussions, that is not its exclusive use.
 Barack Obama used the term in his speech before the Democratic National Convention in 2004.

 Fox Valley

-The Fox Valley—also commonly known as the Fox River Valley—is a suburban and exurban region within Illinois along the western edge of the Chicago suburbs.
+The Fox Valley, also commonly known as the Fox River Valley, is a suburban and exurban region within Illinois along the western edge of the Chicago suburbs.
 This region centers on the Fox River of Illinois and Wisconsin.
 Around 1 million people live in this area.
 Native American tribes that lived near the Fox River included the Potawatomi, Sac, and Fox tribes.
 Some of cities in the Fox River Valley are part of the rust belt.
 Within this region is Aurora, the second largest city in the state, Elgin, and the nearby cities of Batavia, St. Charles, and Geneva, which have been known as "the Tri-City area" since the early 20th century.